 Best time to cruise in West Bengal

 I would suggest traveling from October to April, when the temperatures are pleasant.
 Unlike Assam, this area is not usually affected by fog so it's possible to travel over the Christmas period.

 Cruising the Ganges

-Before the mighty river Ganges forks into Bangladesh and becomes the Hugli in West Bengal, it flows down through India from the Himalayas.
+Before the mighty river Ganges forks into Bangladesh and becomes the Hugli in West Bengal, it flows down through India from the Himalaya.
 For Hindus, the Ganges is incredibly sacred, especially in holy cities such as Varanasi, in Uttar Pradesh.

 Cruising India's most spiritual river is a rewarding cultural experience and allows you to see many sites that aren't easily accessible by road.
 Mughal ruins of palaces and forts litter the area and cruise itineraries offer the opportunity to see Buddhist monasteries in Vikramshila, 6th century rock carvings in Bateshwar and silk markets in Bhagalpur.
 Some guests are even treated to the sight of Gangetic dolphins.

 Arriving into Varanasi by river is just one of the highlights of a Ganges cruise.
 Leaving behind the sparsely populated countryside and sailing into one of the most populated parts of India is a very special introduction to one of the country’s most sacred cities.
 Take a small boat from the bathing ghats to experience the evening aarti from the river and you'll be immersed in the smell of the incense, the clang of bells and the lights of the numerous candles floating on the water.